meisamr/Parallel_Lasso_Solver/README.md

 # Parallel_Lasso_Solver
-Use RPSUM Algorithm for Solving LASSO
+Use Parallel Successive Convex Approximation (PSCA) algorithm for solving LASSO The PSCA algorithm can be found here: http://arxiv.org/abs/1406.3665